 Health & Fitness

 With a collection of fitness centers and day spas in the region, there’s no reason you can’t enjoy a relaxing afternoon at yoga class or the spa after a hard morning of skiing.
-Say Namaste at Live a Little Fitness and then head to the Luminous Day Spa in North Woodstock for a range of massages, facials, manicures and pedicures, and hairstyling for men, women, and children.
+Say Namaste at Live a Little Fitness and then head to the Solstice North Day Spa at RiverWalk Resort for a range of massages, facials, manicures and pedicures, and hairstyling for men, women, and children.
 The Viaggio Spa at the Mountain Club on Loon is a full-service spa that will soothe away all your stress.
 Balanced Rock Bodyworks is another incredible self-care establishment in the area and offers reiki along with massages!

 Many of the hotels, bed and breakfasts, and resorts have shuttles to the ski mountains so you can walk out the door in your ski boots and not have to worry about parking.
 The Western White Mountains offer a variety of lodging opportunities.
 The Mountain Club on Loon is ski in/ski out with all the amenities you’d want in a ski resort.
 The Indian Head Resort is a family friendly resort with hotel rooms, cottages, and even full house rentals.
 There’s a game room, indoor pool, and ice skating on Shadow Lake.
 Of course, there are plenty of small cottages and B&Bs for a more romantic weekend getaway.